storeon/storeon/README.md

 You can dispatch any other events.
 Just do not start event names with `@`.

-If event listeners will return a object, this object will update the state.
+If the event listener returns an object, this object will update the state.
-You do not need to return the whole state, just return an object with changed keys.
+You do not need to return the whole state, return an object with changed keys.

 ```js